$\Omega$-dibaryon production with hadron interaction potential from the lattice QCD in relativistic heavy-ion collisions: Introduction

-$\Omega\Omega$ dibaryon with strong $\Omega-\Omega$ attraction was predicted by a chiral quark model~\cite{PhysRevC.61.065204,LI2001487,Dai}, while a weak repulsion $\Omega-\Omega$ interaction was suggested by other models~\cite{PhysRevC.51.3411,PhysRevD.85.094511}.
-Based on the possible production channel~\cite{You_Wen_2001,PhysRevC.66.015205}, an extended version of a multi-phase transport (AMPT) model~\cite{PAL2005210} estimated the production probability of $\Omega\Omega$ dibaryon in Au+Au collisions at $\sqrt{s_{NN}}$ = 130 GeV.
-The HAL QCD collaboration's previous work~\cite{10.1093/ptep/ptv091} showed a moderate attraction with $m_{\pi}$ = 700 MeV and recently the HAL QCD method with $m_{\pi}$ close to the physical point presented $\Omega\Omega$ binding energy 1.6 MeV or 0.7 MeV with the Coulomb repulsion~\cite{PhysRevLett.120.212001}.
+$\Omega\Omega$ dibaryon with strong $\Omega-\Omega$ attraction was predicted by a chiral quark model~\cite{PhysRevC.61.065204,LI2001487,Dai}, while with a weak repulsion $\Omega-\Omega$ interaction was suggested by other models~\cite{PhysRevC.51.3411,PhysRevD.85.094511}.
+Based on the possible production channel~\cite{You_Wen_2001,PhysRevC.66.015205}, an extended version of a multi-phase transport (AMPT) model~\cite{PAL2005210} estimated the production probability of $\Omega\Omega$ dibaryon in Au + Au collisions at $\sqrt{s_{NN}}$ = 130 GeV.
+The HAL QCD method with pion mass close to the physical point ($m_{\pi}$ = 146 MeV) presented $\Omega\Omega$ binding energy of 1.6 MeV or 0.7 MeV without/with the Coulomb repulsion~\cite{PhysRevLett.120.212001}, respectively.

-The momentum correlation functions of hadron pairs can reflect the hadron-hadron interaction~\cite{STAR-diLambda,STAR-dipbar} which can provide the information if the pairs can form a bound state.
-Based on the lattice QCD simulations of $N-\Omega$ interaction~\cite{NPA201489}, the momentum correlation functions of $N-\Omega$ was calculated in Ref.~\cite{PhysRevC.94.031901} for probing $N\Omega$ dibaryons.
-The STAR collaboration conducted this measurement~\cite{STAR-pO-2019490} in Au+Au collisions at $\sqrt{s_{NN}}$ = 200 GeV and the results favored the p-$\Omega$ bound state with binding energy 27 MeV.
-By use of the interaction potential from recent lattice QCD calculations at nearly physical quark masses~\cite{PhysRevLett.120.212001,IRITANI2019284}, the $p-\Omega$ and $\Omega-\Omega$ momentum correlation functions were updated~\cite{PhysRevC.101.015201}.
-Recently the ALICE collaboration reported the measurement of $p-\Omega^{-}$ and $p-\Xi^{-}$ correlations~\cite{2020arXiv200511495A} in $pp$ collision at $\sqrt{s}$ = 13 TeV and the results of $p-\Xi^{-}$ was in agreement with the predicted functions by the HAL QCD results ~\cite{PhysRevC.101.015201}, and $p-\Omega^{-}$ correlation should be investigated further in nucleus-nucleus collisions in theory and experiment aspects.
+The momentum correlation function of hadron pairs can reflect the hadron-hadron interaction~\cite{STAR-diLambda,STAR-dipbar,Chen} and provide the information whether the pair can form a bound state or not.
+Based on the lattice QCD simulations of $N-\Omega$ interaction~\cite{NPA201489}, the momentum correlation function of $N-\Omega$ was calculated in Ref.~\cite{PhysRevC.94.031901} for providing information on possible $N\Omega$ dibaryon bound state.
+The STAR collaboration conducted this measurement~\cite{STAR-pO-2019490} in Au+Au collisions at $\sqrt{s_{NN}}$ = 200 GeV and the results favored the p-$\Omega$ bound state with the binding energy of 27 MeV.
+By using of the interaction potential from the recent lattice QCD calculations at near physical quark masses~\cite{PhysRevLett.120.212001,IRITANI2019284}, the $p-\Omega$ and $\Omega-\Omega$ momentum correlation functions were updated~\cite{PhysRevC.101.015201}.
+Recently, the ALICE collaboration reported the measurement of $p-\Omega^{-}$ and $p-\Xi^{-}$ correlation functions~\cite{2020arXiv200511495A} in $pp$ collision at $\sqrt{s}$ = 13 TeV, and the result of $p-\Xi^{-}$ was in agreement with the predicted correlation function by the HAL QCD results ~\cite{PhysRevC.101.015201}.
+Furthermore, $p-\Omega^{-}$ correlation function should be investigated for nucleus-nucleus collisions in theoretical and experimental aspects.